theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bwhierarchy/table-output.md

 The node’s (technical) name.
 - **NodeText:**
 The description text of the node.
 This column is only created when the [extraction setting](./hierarchies-extraction-settings) **Fetch description texts** is active.
+- **DateFrom:**
+Date from which the node is valid
+- **DateTo:**
+Date the node is valid to.
 - **Link:**
-Indicator if the node is a link node or not.
+If the value in *Link* is greater than 0, the node is a link node.
+The ID of the original node that was linked from is displayed.
 - **Row:**
-Number of the row in SAP.<br>
+Number of the row.
+The row number can be used as an ID or sort criterion when processing the extracted data.<br>
 ![Hierarchy-Table-Output](/img/content/Hierarchy-Table-Output-Result.png){:class="img-responsive"}

 ### Natural Format